freemakers/usable-shapeoko/limit-switches.md

 [![Custom Limit Switch Bracket](cad/limit-switch-brackets.png)](cad/limit-switch-brackets.stl)

 * [Custom limit switch bracket (SCAD)](cad/limit-switch-brackets.scad) [(STL)](cad/limit-switch-brackets.stl) - created by John and Zack
+  * Bracket sleeves between Makerslide and motor panel
+  * Machine screws attach to low side of bracket through slot in motor panel side
+  * High side of bracket sits flush with side of motor panel
+  * **Overall dimensions:** 32mm x 28mm x 3.25mm (low side) / 7.6mm (high side)
+  * Notes:
 	 * 15mm M3 machine screw is a slightly too small to mount through the rocker switch (you get about two threads' worth of bite in the bracket at best)
   	 * 15mm screw is a little too tall for mounting the bracket onto the motor plate
         * using two M3 2.4mm thick nuts as spacers here works beautifully
-  * No nuts required for fastening to the bracket; M3 machine screw will cut its own threads through the material
+     * No nuts are required for fastening to the bracket; M3 machine screw will cut its own threads through the material

 #### Limit/Homing Switches